-Any occupation refers to being able to find gainful employment that is suited for your work experience and education level.
-Claims that are filed under any occupation are examined to determine your level of employability.
-The insurance company will look to see if you can work in virtually any capacity with accommodations in your previous field of work and use this to deny your claim.
-Even if you cannot perform your prior work, the insurance company will review your medical records and work with a job expert to determine whether there are other occupations that you may be able to perform.
-Any occupation has the broadest implications for claimants.
-Any occupation is a way that the insurance company tries to deny your claim by proving you can still work even if the position is not appropriate.
+Even if you are unable to perform your prior work, the insurance company will review your medical records and will typically work with a job expert to determine whether there are other occupations that you may be able to perform.
+Any occupation definition of disability has the broadest implications for claimants.
+Any occupation is a way that the insurance company typically tries to deny your disability benefits claim by proving you can still work even if the position is not appropriate.

 You will see the term gainful employment many times in a claim under any occupation.
 A typical definition of “gainful occupation” is: “an occupation, including self-employment, that is or can be expected to provide you with an income equal to at least 60% of your indexed pre-disability monthly earnings.”
 This definition means that your claim will only be approved if the insurance company fails to prove that you can earn at least 60% of your salary by working.

 Let’s take a kindergarten teacher, for example.
 A grade school teacher has to be on her feet, educating small children.
 She walks with them all day to the bathroom, recess, gym, lunchroom, etc. Now let’s say that our teacher has peripheral neuropathy, which requires the teacher to stay off her feet the vast majority of the day.
 In fact, the teacher has to periodically elevate her legs throughout the day.